slackner/libtvg/docs/pytvg.md

 Graph.nodes()
 ```

-Return a list of all nodes.
-A node is considered present, when it is connected
+Return nodes and their frequencies.
+A node is considered present, when it is
-to at least one other node (either as a source or target).
+connected to at least one other node (either as a source or target).
+For MongoDB
+graphs, a node is present when it appears at least once in the occurrence list
+(even if it doesn't co-occur with any other node).

 ### adjacent_edges